gabrielvuksani/MyRoommate/replit.md

 - ✓ Added sophisticated gradient spinner and glass effects with backdrop blur for loading states
 - ✓ Fixed timing issues - leave household and refresh now redirect immediately after loading state starts
 - ✓ Applied modal-enter animation and premium styling consistent with app's visionOS aesthetic
+- ✓ Enhanced tab switching animation with smoother cubic-bezier curve (0.16, 1, 0.3, 1) for premium feel
+- ✓ Fixed loading state to show immediately on button click before any async operations
+- ✓ Added will-change: transform to nav indicator for optimized animation performance

 **June 26, 2025 (Earlier):**
 - ✓ Streamlined onboarding process to be the first experience for new users